hyperglyph/hyperglyph/spec/glyph_spec.rst

 The client browses the server, using forms to invoke methods.

-0.9 is not backwards compatible with 0.8 or earlier.
+1.0 is not backwards compatible with 0.x.

 .. contents::